lsst-dm/prompt_processing/doc/playbook.rst

 The tester scripts send ``next_visit`` events for each detector via Kafka on the ``next-visit-topic`` topic.
 They then upload a batch of files representing the snaps of the visit to the ``rubin-pp-dev`` S3 bucket, simulating incoming raw images.

-``python/tester/upload.py``: Command line arguments are the instrument name (currently HSC, LATISS, LSSTComCamSim, and LSSTCam-imSim) and the number of groups of images to send.
+``python/tester/upload.py``: Command line arguments are the instrument name (currently HSC, LATISS, LSSTComCamSim, and LSSTCam-imSim), number of groups of images to send, and the platform (KNATIVE or KEDA).

 Sample command line:

 .. code-block:: sh

-   python upload.py HSC 3
+   python upload.py HSC 3 KNATIVE
-   python upload.py LATISS 3
+   python upload.py LATISS 3 KEDA
-   python upload.py LSSTComCamSim 1
+   python upload.py LSSTComCamSim 1 KNATIVE
-   python upload.py LSSTCam-imSim 2
+   python upload.py LSSTCam-imSim 2 KEDA

 This script draws images stored in the ``rubin-pp-dev-users`` bucket.